damienmckenna/metatag/README.txt

   COPYRIGHT, GENERATOR, IMAGE_SRC, KEYWORDS, PUBLISHER, ROBOTS, SHORTLINK and the page's TITLE tag.

+* Multi-lingual support using the Entity Translation module.

 * Per-path control over meta tags using the "Meta tags: Context" submodule (requires the Context module).